CovidToday/backend/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct at Covid Today

 ## Our Pledge